Skip to main content

 DMARC policy TXT at _dmarc.example.com Defines what receivers do with SPF/DKIM failures

-Review the Admin Account Email — all topologies
+Review the Admin Account Email (all topologies)

-Page: System → System Users (edit the admin user) — or your My Profile link (top of the sidebar)
+Page: System → System Users (edit the admin user), or your My Profile link (top of the sidebar)

 The install created the admin account with a generated email of the form <admin-username>@<your-mail-domain> (e.g. apologise4567@example.com).
 That address is where Hermes sends admin notifications and password-reset mail, so unless it maps to a real, monitored mailbox, change it to one that does.

-Page: Content Checks → Antispam Maintenance
+Page: Content Checks → Antispam Settings (both the on/off switches and the one-time actions)

-Barracuda Central Registration — all topologies
+Barracuda Central Registration (all topologies)

 Hermes' Postfix postscreen DNSBL list includes b.barracudacentral.org, and Barracuda Central only answers queries from registered IPs.
 Register your gateway's sending IP (free) at the Barracuda Reputation Block List site so those lookups return results instead of being silently ignored.

-CipherMail Console Admin Password — all topologies (encryption)
+CipherMail Console Admin Password (all topologies (encryption))

 Page: the CipherMail console at /ciphermail (behind Authelia SSO)